rhelmus/virtmem/doc/manual.md

 the complete data to a memory page or there will be overlap with another locked memory region.
 For this reason, it is **important to always check the _actual size_ that was locked**.
-After a lock has been made, the effective size of the locked region can be requested by the virtmem::CVirtPtrLock::getLockSize() function.
+After a lock has been made, the effective size of the locked region can be requested by the virtmem::VPtrLock::getLockSize() function.
 Because it is rather unpredictable whether the requested data can be locked in one go, it is best create a loop that iteratively creates locks until all bytes have been dealt with: